 Juniper + Smoke Marshmallows

-- 18 grams (3 tablespoons) juniper berries, lightly crushed with a mortar & pestle
+- 2 tablespoons Juniper Berries, lightly crushed with a mortar & pestle

 - nonstick organic vegetable oil spray

-- 1/4 teaspoon smoked maldon salt, crushed to get rid of any big pieces
+- 1/2 tsp Smoked Maldon Salt, crushed to get rid of any big pieces

-- Strain and measure 120 grams (1/2 cup) of the juniper scotch into a bowl and chill in the refrigerator or freezer until very cold.
-Measure another 120 grams (1/2 cup) of the mixture into a medium saucepan.
+- Strain and measure 120 grams (1/2 cup) of the juniper "tea" into a bowl and chill in the refrigerator or freezer until very cold.
+Measure another 60 grams (1/4 cup) of tea into a medium saucepan along with the 1/4 cup scotch.

-- Once the scotch is chilled, pour it into the bowl of your mixer fitted with whisk attachment.
-Sprinkle gelatin evenly over the cold scotch, making sure all of it is wet.
+- Once the tea is chilled, pour it into the bowl of your mixer fitted with whisk attachment.
+Sprinkle gelatin evenly over the water, making sure all of it is wet.
 Let stand until gelatin softens and absorbs water, at least 15 minutes.

-- With mixer running at low speed, slowly pour hot syrup into gelatin mixture in a thin stream down the side of the bowl (avoid pouring syrup onto whisk, as it may splash molten hot syrup all over you).
+- With mixer running at low speed, slowly pour hot syrup into gelatin mixture in a thin stream down the side of the bowl (avoid pouring syrup onto whisk, as it may splash)

 - Once all the syrup is added, gradually increase speed to high and beat until mixture is white, fluffy, and very thick, about 15 minutes.
 Add in the vanilla extract if using and beat about 30 seconds longer.
 It will be voluminous & white, begin to pull away from the sides of the bowl, and will fall very slowly in a thick ribbon when the whisk is lifted when done.